OgadaMoses/my_portfolioV1/README.md

 # Project Title

-Moses Ogada Portfolio  Website
+Moses Ogada Portfolio  Website  - https://ogadamoses.github.io/my_portfolioV1/

 ## Getting Started

 To view the project click onthe github pages.
 Source code is avalible for public view.

-## Technoliges
+## Technologies
 This website has been develpped in HTML/CSS and JavaScript.

 ## Icons